GreedFall: Plot

-De Sardet, a noble of the Merchant Congregation, prepares to travel to the newly-settled island of Teer Fradee to serve as Legate to Prince Constantin d'Orsay, De Sardet's cousin and the newly-appointed governor of New Serene, the Congregation's capital on the island.
+De Sardet, a noble of the Merchant Congregation, travels to the newly settled island of Teer Fradee to serve as Legate to Prince Constantin d'Orsay, their cousin and the newly appointed governor of New Serene, the Congregation's capital on the island.
 The Congregation hopes that the exotic environment of Teer Fradee will yield a cure for the malichor, a deadly plague spreading on the continent.

-The group arrives on Teer Fradee and De Sardet is quickly dispatched to establish diplomatic relations with the island natives and two neighboring countries with a presence on the island.
-De Sardet gains several new allies and learns of the doneigada, native islanders with a supernatural bond to the earth that grants them mystical abilities.
-De Sardet's investigations into the malichor reveal that the natives worship a being known as "en on mil frichtimen" which has a connection to the island.
-De Sardet believes en on mil frichtimen to be real, and capable of curing the malichor with its power, and begins seeking a way to speak with it.
+On arrival, De Sardet is quickly dispatched to establish diplomatic relations with the island natives and two neighboring countries with a presence on the island.
+They gain several new allies and learn of the doneigada, native islanders with a supernatural bond to the earth that grants them mystical abilities.
+The natives worship a being known as "en on mil frichtimen" which has a connection to the island.
+Believing en on mil frichtimen is real and capable of curing the malichor with its power, De Sardet begins seeking a way to speak with it.

-Constantin's health begins to decline and he soon learns he is infected with the malichor.
+Constantin's health begins to decline; he soon learns he is infected with the malichor.
 After thwarting an attempted coup by the Congregation's mercenary guards, De Sardet contacts a native healer named Catasach to relieve Constantin's pain while the search for a cure continues.
-De Sardet learns that en on mil frichtimens sanctuary can only be opened by the high king of the natives, Vinbarr, who has been missing for months.
-Upon returning to New Serene, De Sardet learns that Catasach and Constantin are missing.
-De Sardet finds Catasach dead and learns that Constantin has been taken by Vinbarr into the mountains.
-De Sardet tracks Vinbarr to his lair and kills him before bringing Constantin back to New Serene.
+They learn that en on mil frichtimens sanctuary can only be opened by the high king of the natives, Vinbarr, who has been missing for months.
+Upon returning to New Serene, De Sardet finds Catasach dead and Constantin taken by Vinbarr.
+Tracking Vinbarr to his lair, De Sardet kills him and rescues Constantin.